Sarah Huckabee Sanders reaches highest GOP standing yet with response to Biden

 Sanders, who left her position as White House press secretary in July 2019 and last month was sworn into the same governor’s seat that her father held for more than a decade, finds herself at her highest position yet in a GOP that is at an intersection between Trumpism and potential new leaders.

-Several of the potential Republican alternatives to the firebrand former president are, like Sanders, building their resumes in governors’ mansions.
-Florida Gov. Ron DeSantis and Texas Gov. Greg Abbott just two of the national-name Republicans said to be considering challenging Trump for the 2024 White House nomination.
+Several of the potential Republican alternatives to the firebrand former president are, like Sanders, building their résumés in governors’ mansions.
+Florida Gov. Ron DeSantis and Texas Gov. Greg Abbott are just two of the national-name Republicans said to be considering challenging Trump for the 2024 White House nomination.

 As the party grapples with its trajectory, Sanders will take a stage that has the potential to catapult politicians to prominence — or see them flop at the opportunity.